Picture This: Our 2023 Photography Contest

 Between us, my fellow photography contest judges—executive editor Annie Stoltie and senior editor Lisa Bramen—and I have 57 years of experience gazing at piles of amazing entries.
 In that time we’ve gasped at thousands of gorgeous views, giggled at the antics of wildlife, pondered unexpected perspectives and, yes, analyzed and argued for hours and hours.
 There are a lot of factors that go into our decisions: quality and creativity among them, of course, but also an unnameable emotional reaction.
 Putting on our judges’ robes is one of the things we love about our jobs, though it can be difficult, and sometimes made even more so by the parameters of the traditional categories.
 So this year we went a little rogue and simply chose our favorites, regardless of which aspect of Adirondack life they documented.
 (We even settled on one tie—why not?)
 Our readers went a little rogue themselves, often shying away from million-dollar views and turning their lenses toward the beautiful creatures that surround us—especially paying tribute to our feathered friends.
 Our choices reflect that.
 Though, if I had gotten my way a handsome prince-in-waiting that his photographer, Susan Kiesel, and her kayaking partners named “The Bullfrog Boss” would be gracing this issue’s cover.

 The Winners of our Annual Photography Contest

 Congratulations to all of our winners.
-The grand-prize and first- through third-place honorees in three categories—Landscape, Wildlife and People & Places—will receive a commemorative piece of pottery by Sue Young, of Jay.
+Grand-prize, first- through third-place and runner-up honorees will receive a commemorative piece of pottery by Sue Young, of Jay.